Adam Hayes: Life

-The process of shipbuilding in those days (and still) involves first making a scale model of the ship and this would be part of the Master Shipwright's duties: a great number of Hayes' models survive.
+The process of shipbuilding in those days (and still) involves first making a scale model of the ship, and this would be part of the master shipwright's duties: a great number of Hayes' models survive.

-From 1746 to 1748 he was Assistant Master Shipwright at Gibraltar Docks and in 1748 returned to England as Master Mastmaker at Chatham Dockyard from April 1748 tp=o May 1749.
-From May 1749 to November 1750 he was Assistant Master Shipwright at Plymouth Dockyard.
-He was then at Woolwich Dockyard for 8 months before being promoted to Master Shipwright at Sheerness Dockyard, where he spent 11 months before returning the Woolwich as Master Shipwright in June 1752, from which point the Royal Navy lists his projects.
+From 1746 to 1748 he was assistant master shipwright at Gibraltar Docks and in 1748 returned to England as master mastmaker at Chatham Dockyard from April 1748 to May 1749.
+From May 1749 to November 1750 he was assistant master shipwright at Plymouth Dockyard.
+He was then at Woolwich Dockyard for 8 months before being promoted to master shipwright at Sheerness Dockyard, where he spent 11 months before returning the Woolwich as master shipwright in June 1752, from which point the Royal Navy lists his projects.

-From March 1753 to August 1755 he was Master Shipwright at Chatham before moving permanently to a settled position at Deptford.
-In Deptford, over the next 30 years, he produced a very large number of ships including a dozen ships of the line.
+From March 1753 to August 1755 he was master shipwright at Chatham before moving permanently to a settled position at Deptford.
+In Deptford, over the next 30 years, he produced a very large number of ships, including a dozen ships of the line.

 He died in Deptford on 20 December 1785.
-He is buried in St Mary's Church in Deptford.
+He is buried in St Mary's Church in Newington (Kennington).

 Captain Cook connection

-In 1768 it was Hayes who was chosen by the Admiralty and Royal Society to select a vessel suitable for exploration of the southern hemisphere and to convert said ship (before Cook was chosen as Captain).
+In 1768 it was Hayes who was chosen by the Admiralty and Royal Society to select a vessel suitable for exploration of the southern hemisphere and to convert said ship (before Cook was chosen as captain).
 For various reasons it was not possible to select an existing Royal Navy vessel nor to commission on that basis.